jsambrook/common-sense/_posts/2023-10-06-a-powerful-reframe.md

 I'm heading off to the TOCICO 2023 Innovation Summit in Fort Lauderdale, Florida tomorrow.
 I have attended Theory of Constraints conferences for 30 years.
-For me, it's a great way to spend time with the people I consider to be my tribe.
-They are different since we lost Eli Goldratt in 2011, yet they are still deeply satisfying to me.
+For me, it's a great way to spend time with the people of my tribe.
+The conferences are different since we lost Eli Goldratt in 2011, yet they are still deeply satisfying to me.

 At the conference this year, I hope to have some discussions with my colleagues about a reframe that I have been using for several years now.
-It's the most powerful reframe I have ever experienced and it's improved my life dramatically.
+It's the most useful reframe I have ever experienced and it's improved my life dramatically.

 ### What's a Reframe?